 A spectacle for the kiddos.
 A break for you.
 Everybody wins.
-If you’re visiting from November to January, book tickets from Mirvish for Roald Dahl’s Charlie and the Chocolate Factory.
-Visiting in the spring?
-The Sound of Music will be on stage: a singalong hit for the kids.
+If you’re visiting from February to March 2024, book tickets from Mirvish for Disney’s Aladdin, the hit broadway musical!
+For older kids (8+ and up), Harry Potter and the Cursed Child will be a definite hit.
 Our suggestion?
-See a matinée.
-The tickets will be cheaper, and you can go for burgers at Shoeless Joe’s down the street after the show.
+See a matinée – the tickets will be cheaper!

 Ferry to Centre Island

-Ask a local about local amusement parks and they’ll probably come back with Canada’s Wonderland — which is why it’s always so busy.
+If you’re visiting in the summer, ask a local about local amusement parks and they’ll probably come back with Canada’s Wonderland — which is why it’s always so busy.
 Is it worth the hour drive from the hotel?
 Probably.
 But Centreville on Centre Island is DEFINITELY worth the 10-minute ferry ride.
 It’s walkable for little legs, and it has ponies, an antique Ferris wheel, a carousel and oh-so-cute pint-size rides.
 But the best part just might be getting there.
 You and the littles will love being on the boat, feeling the breeze, and seeing all of the skyscrapers from the water.
-The ferry dock is minutes from the Radisson Admiral Hotel, the ride is quick, and ferries come and go every half hour, so if you miss one you can relax, get everyone an ice cream, and wait for another.
+The ferry dock is minutes from the Radisson Blu Toronto Downtown, the ride is quick, and ferries come and go every half hour, so if you miss one you can relax, get everyone an ice cream, and wait for another.

 Weekend Ball Game